2012 Challengers League

-The 2012 Challengers League was the sixth season of amateur K3 League.
+The 2012 Challengers League was the sixth season of the amateur K3 League in South Korea.

-The Challengers League maintained home and away season of two groups and a one-time interleague play.
-The winners and runners-up of both groups qualified for the championship playoffs like before.
-On the basis of the overall standings, however, third and fourth-placed club entered the first round, and second and first-placed club directly advanced to the semi-final and final respectively.
+The Challengers League maintained a home-and-away season divided into two groups and a one-time interleague play.
+The winners and runners-up of both groups qualified for the championship playoffs just like as in previous seasons.
+On the basis of the overall standings, however, the third and fourth-placed clubs entered the first round, while the second and first-placed clubs directly advanced to the semi-finals and final respectively.

 18 clubs participated in this season after Jungnang Chorus Mustang and Paju Citizen joined the league.
 Asan Citizen moved its city to Yesan before the start of the season, and changed its name to Yesan Citizen.